lldevega/meridian/README.md

 * Input / Output functionalities, allowing to dump the mesh and the convergence history in tecplot format.

-Usage:
+How to launch a simulation:
-* Compile the Main.cpp script filled-in with the use case settings (tested with C++ 11 / GCC 4.8.5).
+* Compile the Main.cpp script (tested with C++ 11 / GCC 4.8.5).
+* Get your CFD mesh into SU2 format.
+Only quad and tri elements are currently supported.
+* Fill-in the configuration file with your settings.
 * Launch the executable.

 Upcoming improvements:
-* Use case definition from input file.
-* Second-order accurate spatial discretization.
+* Code architecture refactoring (source & header separation).
+* Doxygen-compatible comments.
+* Cmake-based compilation.
+* Mesh metric pre-computation and storage.
+* Gradient computation for second order accuracy schemes.
 * Multi-stage time-integration schemes.